pappijx/legoblocks/apps/docs/src/pages/NestedStructurePage/nestedStructure.md

 # NestedStructure

 A headless recursive renderer for arbitrary tree data.
-You provide a "recurring" node component; the library walks your tree and clones that component at each node, wiring in helpers like `addNode` and `deleteNode`.
+You provide a "recurring" node component; the library walks your tree and clones that component at each node, wiring in helpers like `addNode`, `deleteNode`, `updateNode`, and `updateAllChildrenNode`.

 ### When to use